A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Basic Equations for Viscoelastic Problems

 For a linear elastic thin-walled cylindrical shell under uniform radial pressure, the critical buckling pressure can be estimated by \cite{Miyazaki.2015}

 where $d$ is the cylinder diameter, and $a$ is the wall thickness.
-If a structure, such as a slender beam or a thin-walled cylindrical shell, exhibits viscoelastic behavior, its stiffness decreases and deformation increases over time under a constant external load.
-As a result, its critical buckling load becomes lower than the initial elastic buckling threshold.
-For creep buckling analysis, a quasi-static approach is often adopted, that is, buckling occurs at a time $t_{cr}$ when the applied pressure $p$ equals the critical elastic buckling load calculated using the current relaxed modulus $E(t_{cr})$ and Eqs. (\ref{eq:buckle-beam2}) or (\ref{eq:buckle-shell}).
+If a structure, such as a slender beam or a thin-walled cylindrical shell, has viscoelastic properties, its stiffness will become smaller and the deformation will become larger under the constant external load with time.
+Thus, its critical buckling force will be smaller than its original state.
+For creep buckling analysis, we can easily use the quasi-static approach, that is, buckling occurs at time $t_{cr}$ when the applied pressure $p$ equals the critical elastic buckling load calculated using the current relaxed modulus $E(t_{cr})$ and Eqs. (\ref{eq:buckle-beam2}) or (\ref{eq:buckle-shell}).